-Vocational rehabilitation counselors assist people with disabilities in planning careers.
+Vocational rehabilitation counselors help people with disabilities plan careers.
 These counselors also help them find and keep satisfying jobs.
-They evaluate the patient for the following:
+They evaluate the person for the following:

-Education and job training history prior to the disability
+Education and job training history before the disability

 Skills and training potential since the disability